-- 27.1 No expenditure out of funds under control of the Board shall be made and no debt or obligation shall be incurred and no promise shall be made in the name of the System or any of its component institutions or of the Board by any member of the respective staffs of the System or any of its component institutions except: - 27.11 In accordance with general or special budgetary apportionments authorized in advance by the Board and entered in its minutes; or - 27.12 In accordance with authority specifically vested by the Board in a committee of the Board; or - 27.13 In accordance with authority to act for the Board when it is not in session, specifically vested in some University officer by these Rules and Regulations or by special action of the Board. - 27.2 It shall be the duty of the several institutional officers to see that all claims for payments of items not authorized as indicated above are refused and returned unpaid. - 27.3 There shall be no sale to or purchase from the System or its component institutions by any employee thereof unless same has been duly authorized by the Board and the details relating thereto have been entered in its minutes. - Sec.
-28. Indebtedness to the System or the State. --Neither salary payments nor any other payments shall be made to an employee, his agent or assignee, who is indebted to the System, any of its component institutions, or to the State until such debt is paid. - Sec.
-29. Power to Bind the System in Fixing its Policies. -- No employee of the System or any of its component institutions, as an individual or as a member of any association or agency, has the power to in anywise bind the System or any of its component institutions unless such power has been officially conferred in advance by the Board.
-Any action which attempts to change the policies or otherwise bind the System or any of its component institutions, taken by any individual or any association or agency, shall be of no effect whatsoever until the proposed action has been approved by the institutional head concerned, if any, and the Office of the Chancellor, and ratified by the Board.
+- 27.1 No expenditure out of funds under control of the Board shall be made and no debt or obligation shall be incurred and no promise shall be made in the name of the System or any of its component institutions or of the Board by any member of the respective staffs of the System or any of its component institutions except: - 27.11 In accordance with general or special budgetary apportionments authorized in advance by the Board and entered in its minutes; or - 27.12 In accordance with authority specifically vested by the Board in a committee of the Board; or

+- 27.13 In accordance with authority to act for the Board when it is not in session, specifically vested in some university officer by these Rules and Regulations or by special action of the Board. - 27.2 It shall be the duty of the several institutional officers to see that all claims for payments of items not authorized as indicated above are refused and returned unpaid. - 27.3 There shall be no sale to or purchase from the System or its component institutions by any employee thereof unless same has been duly authorized by the Board and the details relating thereto have been entered in its minutes. - Sec.
+28. Indebtedness to the System or the State. -- Neither salary payments nor any other payments shall be made to an employee, his agent or assignee, who is indebted to the System, any of its component institutions, or to the State until such debt is paid. - Sec.
+29. Power to Bind the System in Fixing its Policies.-No employee of the System or any of its component institutions, as an individual or as a member of any association or agency, has the power to in anywise bind the System or any of its component institutions unless such power has been officially conferred in advance by the Board.
+Any action which attempts to change the policies or otherwise bind the System or any of its component institutions, taken by any individual or any association or agency, shall be of no effect whatsoever until the proposed action has been approved by the chief administrative officer concerned, if any, and the Office of the Chancellor, and ratified by the Board. - Sec.
+30. Institutional Employees as Students. -- The Handbook of Operating Procedures for each of the component teaching institutions shall express the institutional policy as to the amount of course work full-time and part-time employees shall be permitted to carry.